PDX-Capstone-Team-A/DxWiFi/documents/scriptingdocs.md

 This gives an in depth look at the script and extensive explanation as to what we did and why.

 ##IP Suite
-So there are 4 layers to the OSI Model.
+So there are 7 layers to the OSI Model.
+Some relevant layers are:
 * Linked Layer
-	* This consists of communication that doesn't always show up in wireshark using default settings. but there are settings to enable this to make wireshark show this information up.
-(ASK JE for those dets)
+	* This consists of communication that doesn't always show up in wireshark using default settings.
+	But there are settings to enable this to make wireshark show this information up.
 * Internet Layer
 	* Contains information about IP Addresses
 	* As far as we know, everything on the Internet layer and above is currently working for support for